 Different types of hand repair surgeries

-Many different types of surgeries can be performed on the hand.
-It depends on the underlying cause of the problem.
+Many different types of surgeries can be performed on the hand, depending on the underlying condition and symptoms.
 These procedures include:

 - Skin grafts — Skin grafts involve replacing or attaching skin to a part of the hand that has missing skin.